Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 For long-context multi-turn workloads (chatbots, agents, code assistants), prefix caching is the single largest determinant of TTFT.
 A 32B-class model can serve a 20K-token prompt in ~150 ms when the prefix is already in KV cache, vs. ~5 s of prefill from scratch.
 The arithmetic is brutal at production scale: missing a prefix hit translates to a ~30× TTFT degradation per request.

 GPU memory is too small to hold every user's history for a 32B+ model.
-With `gpu_memory_utilization=0.50` on a B200 (192 GB), roughly 26 GB remains for KV after model weights — about 108 K tokens, or 5–8 conversations worth of cumulative state.
+With `gpu_memory_utilization=0.50` on a B200 (192 GB HBM), the engine gets 96 GB total — after Qwen3-32B's 64 GB of BF16 weights and ~5 GB of activations/scratch, **roughly 26 GB remains for KV cache ≈ 106 K tokens** at this model's 256 KB-per-token KV footprint (64 layers × 8 KV heads × 128 head_dim × 2 (K+V) × 2 bytes).
+That's only 5–8 in-flight conversations worth of cumulative context.
 Anything beyond that has to live somewhere else.

 vLLM's `OffloadingConnector` provides that "somewhere else" — a host-pinned CPU buffer (configured to 150 GiB) that absorbs evictions from the GPU KV pool and serves them back when the prefix is needed again.
 The mechanics are well-defined inside vLLM.